catcecilia/100daysofcode/README.md

 3rd would be figuring out on:hover \
     a. change the color while hovering and after to black. \
     b. same with step a, but with a radio selection (that isn't random). \
-    c. same as step a., but with random
+    c. same as step b., but with random

 **Link to Work:** [Web Development 101's Etch-a-Sketch](https://www.theodinproject.com/lessons/etch-a-sketch-project) \
 [My WIP solution for Etch-a-Sketch](https://github.com/catcecilia/etchsketch) \